Workshop 3: Quantum Computing: Global Challenges and Security Opportunities

 Explanation

-How can we improve public awareness and demand for quantum computing solutions?
+How can public awareness and demand-driven solutions be effectively created for quantum technologies?

 Speaker